What Is Netflix's Surprise New Show

 At first glance, Quicksand resembles the recent spate of foreign teen TV shows on Netflix.
 As with Baby and Elite, Quicksand is set among the attractive students of an expensive private school.
 Economic disparity is woven into the characters' relationships — Maja is not as wealthy as her boyfriend, the son of the richest man in Sweden.
 These European shows also quickly dip into controversial subject matters: Baby depicted child prostitution; Elite featured teens with sex lives wilder than Skins.

 Yet in terms of depicting violence against young people, Quicksand stands alone among these racy shows.
 The book Quicksand was a best-seller in Europe and received acclaim for its exploration of social issues facing Sweden.
-But will the highly sensitive subject matter transfer to a British audience?
+But will the highly sensitive subject matter transfer to an American audience?

 While school shootings seem nearly omnipresent in the news, they're depicted with far less frequency in pop culture — and perhaps with good reason.
 Take the case of Paramount's messy Heathers reboot, which was set to premiere in 2018, as a prime example of how fraught depictions of school violence in pop culture are.